Wyoming Cowboys will try to keep the Bridger Rifle in intesifying rivalry with Utah State

 Bohl has been pleasantly surprised the Cowboys, who are the third-youngest team in the FBS, have played cleanly for the most part this season.

-UW is ranked sixth nationally in penalties (4.1 per game) and ninth in penalty yards (37.1 per game) this season.
+UW is ranked sixth nationally in fewest penalties (4.1 per game) and ninth in fewest penalty yards (37.1 per game) this season.

 The Pokes were flagged twice for 15 yards during the 27-13 win at New Mexico.
 The Lobos had eight accepted totaling 70 yards.

 UW has only turned the ball over six times and forced eight turnovers this season.
-In the four wins, the Cowboys have a 20-0 edge over their opponents in points scored off turnovers.
+In their four wins, the Cowboys have a 20-0 edge over their opponents in points scored off turnovers.

 Pokes freshmen honored